BofA Securities lifts MP Materials Corp. [MP] price estimate. Who else is bullish?

 A live webcast and replay will be available at https://investors.mpmaterials.com/.

+Over the last 12 months, MP stock rose by 42.48%.
+The one-year MP Materials Corp. stock forecast points to a potential downside of -5.69.
+The average equity rating for MP stock is currently 2.10, trading closer to a bullish pattern in the stock market.

-Compared to the average trading volume of 2.50M shares, MP reached a trading volume of 5575176 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+The market cap for the stock reached $8.75 billion, with 176.05 million shares outstanding and 145.58 million shares in the current float.
+Compared to the average trading volume of 2.59M shares, MP stock reached a trading volume of 2846093 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 BofA Securities have made an estimate for MP Materials Corp. shares, keeping their opinion on the stock as Buy, with their previous recommendation back on November 30, 2021.
 While these analysts kept the previous recommendation, The Benchmark Company raised their target price to Hold.
 The new note on the price target was released on November 11, 2021, representing the official price target for MP Materials Corp. stock.
 Previously, the target price had yet another raise to $55, while Jefferies analysts kept a Buy rating on MP stock.